myENA/consul-backinator/README.md

 | Option   | Description |
 |----------|-------------|
 | `file`   | The source file.
-The default is `consul.bak`
+The default `consul.bak` will be used if not specified.
 | `key`    | The passphrase for the backup file to be dumped.
 The default is `password` if not passed.
-| `plain`  | Optionally decode the backed up key values and only display the key name and decoded values without showing any metadata.
+| `plain`  | Optionally dump and decode a reduced set of information omitting metadata, timestamps and other lesser used information.
+| `acls`   | Specified file is an ACL token backup file.
+This option is only relevant if using the `plain` option above.

 ## Transformations